sainf/OvhDynHost/README.md

 -   **Multiple Record Updates**: Update several DynHost records at once.
 -   **Single Binary**: Compiles to a single, standalone executable.
 No `node_modules` or other dependencies needed on the target machine.
 -   **Self-Update**: The binary can update itself to the latest version from GitHub.
+-   **IP Caching**: IP change detection to avoid unnecessary API calls when your IP hasn't changed.
 -   **Resilient IP Fetching**: Uses multiple public IP services (`icanhazip.com`, `api.ipify.org`) for redundancy.
 -   **Systemd Integration**: Comes with `.service` and `.timer` files for easy setup as a scheduled service on Linux.
 -   **Clear Logging**: Provides clean and informative output, suitable for systemd's journal.